 Regular attendance is necessary to successfully meet the course objectives.
 The student is responsible for all class work covered during absences from class.
 Students are expected to be in class, on time.
 A student is tardy if he/she arrives more than 5 minutes after class begins.
 If a student is tardy to class three times, it will be counted as one absence.
 It is the student's responsibility to inform the instructor of the reason for an absence and to do so in a timely fashion.
-A student may be administratively withdrawn from the course if he/she has more than three absences from class and the instructor determines the student is unable to successfully meet the course objectives.
+A student may be administratively withdrawn from the course if he/she has more than five absences from class and the instructor determines the student is unable to successfully meet the course objectives.

 Students who are tardy are asked to respect their peers and enter the classroom quietly in order not to disrupt the class.
 Students who are late to a class starting with an examination will not be given additional time to complete the exam.
-The exam will be finished when the last on-time student has completed.
+The exam will be finished when the last on-time student has completed or when the allowed time for exam has ended.